ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-Since our business logic only requires an `Applicative`, we can write mock
-implementations with `F[a]` as `Const[String, a]`.
-In each case, we return the
-name of the function that is called:

 Karena logika bisnis kita hanya membutuhkan sebuah `Applicative`, kita bisa
 menulis tiruan implementasi `F[a]` dengan `Const[String, a]`.
 Pada setiap
 kasus, kita mengembalikan nama dari fungsi yang dipanggil.